-7. Eddie Bauer Boundary Pass Parka
+15. Eddie Bauer Boundary Pass Parka

 BEST STORM REPELLENT

 Head out in the stormiest of all stormy storms and never get wet underneath your jacket with Eddie Bauer’s Boundary Pass Parka.
 The exterior of this coat is made with StormRepel DWR, which is designed to shed moisture as soon as it hits.
 Stay comfortable in arctic temperatures that reach down as far as -34 degrees Fahrenheit.
-Its fit is relaxed on the body, which is great for people of all shapes and sizes and even heads up to XXL.
+Its fit is relaxed on the body, which is excellent for people of all shapes and sizes and even heads up to XXL.